loculus-project/loculus/ingest/README.md

 ### Grouping segmented viruses

 In NCBI sequences are uploaded for each segment separately.
 To upload all segments from the same isolate we need to group the sequences.
 We do this by grouping NCBI segments based on `ncbi_isolate_name` and other isolate-specific attributes.
 Segments will only be uploaded together if all these parameters match.
-We also add additionally checks to prevent multiple sequences of the same segment being grouped together.
-If a check fails, or the segments do not have isolate information, the segments will be uploaded individually.
+We also add additional checks to prevent multiple sequences of the same segment being grouped together.
+If a check fails, or the segments do not have isolate information, the segments will be ingested and uploaded to Loculus individually.

 We group segments by adding a `joint_accession` field to the metadata which consists of a concatenated list of all `genbank_accession` IDs of the segments in the group.
 Each fasta record is also modified to use `joint_accession` with the concatenated segment as their ID (as required by loculus).